eclipse-openj9/openj9-docs/CONTRIBUTING.md

 ### Referencing non-Markdown pages

 The user documentation pulls in API documentation, which is pre-built as HTML files.
 These files have to be referenced in a specific way for the build process.
-The documentation has two builds, one for use in the web site and a special build for offline use.
+The documentation has two builds, one for use in the website and a special build for offline use.
 The offline build uses the Mkdocs `use_directory_urls: false` configuration setting, which alters the layout of the site and automatically adjusts relative urls between Markdown files.
 However, relative urls to non-Markdown pages, which are copied as-is into the `/site` directory, are not adjusted.

-If you need to reference a specific API page from a Markdown file use the variable `config.use_directory_urls` provided by `mkdocs-macros` plugin.
+If you need to reference a specific API page from a Markdown file use the variable `config.use_directory_urls` provided by `mkdocs-macros` plug-in.
 For example in the [OpenJ9 JDK 11 API documentation](docs/api-jdk11.md), the `iframe` element uses this technique in the `src` attribute:

 ```
 {% if config.use_directory_urls %}../{% endif %}api/jdk11/index.html?view=embed
 ```

-To ensure that the contribution process is as simple as possible, the `mkdocs-macros` plugin should not be used for any other purpose than referencing pre-built API documentation.
+To ensure that the contribution process is as simple as possible, the `mkdocs-macros` plug-in should not be used for any other purpose than referencing pre-built API documentation.

+You must request the regeneration of API documentation for OpenJ9 (for example, in the Slack channel, #committers-public) for each release.

 ### Accessibility

 The accessibility of the documentation to users with disabilities is important to this project.
 Here are some things to consider:

 - Don't use terms that convey "position".
-For example, do not write "the example below", "the above table", "the right-hand column" and so on.
+For example, do not write "the example below", "the above table", "the right column".
 - Don't use color on its own to differentiate text.
 For example, "the string shown in green" or "the code element in blue".
 - If you embed a diagram, use alternative text (ALT-TEXT) to describe the image for screen readers.
 See [Using images](using-images).
 - If you use icons to indicate content for a specific OpenJDK version, or for "notes" and "restrictions", add the correct attributes for screen readers.
 See [Using images](using-images).